-Articulation and Facade Composition

-- (a) To break visual bulk and create interest, use secondary vertical elements such as fenestration or detail such as changes in materials and colour. - (b) Excessive length of blank walls are not supported in the front facade. - (c) Where blank walls are unavoidable (alongside or rear boundaries), break the visual impact through the provisions of landscaping, or by creating visual interest through patterning of the facade, signage or publicart.

-Post supported verandahs and balconies

-- (a) Setback a minimum 600mm from edge of kerb - (b) Compliment the elements of the building to which it is attached - (c) Public liability insurance and approval for works on public land will be required - (d) Not interfere with the operations of or access to public utilities or infrastructure - (e) The use of bollards at the base of posts to protect from rear parking vehicles will be required.

-Residential-Commercial Interface

-- (a) Provision of landscaping buffers to provide visual screening along residential boundaries that adjoin development sites in the Mortimer Street precinct (in particular. - (b) Ground and first floor development should not overlook residential properties - (c) Maintain acoustic privacy through the use of acoustic fencing, where vehicular movement adjoins property boundaries to reduce visual bulk of the proposed development. - (d) Reduce visual bulk by locating buildings and structures away from residential boundaries, or where buildings must be located along property boundaries ensure that sufficient landscaping is provided - (e) A development should not reduce the sunlight received by the north-facing windows of living area, private open space areas, or clothes drying areas of adjoining properties to less than 3 hours between 9 am and 3pm at the winter solstice.

-Utilities and services

-- (a) Documentation to demonstrate that the development is able to be services with water, sewer and drainage and adequate provision has been made for handling and disposal of solid waste - (b) Trade Waste Application is required where liquid waste (other than water from wash basins, toilet or bathrooms) will be discharged into Council's sewerage system. - (c) Building and structures are to be located clear of infrastructure - (d) For new sewer mains structures are to be located 1m plus the equivalent inverted depth, whichever is greater) of the centreline of the main.

-Traffic and Access

-- (a) All vehicles must be able to enter and exit the site in a forward direction - (b) All vehicle movement paths are to be sealed - (c) Driveways must comply with Australian Standard AS 2890.1 Parking Facilities - (d) For new commercial development all loading facilities are to be located within the
+Articulation and Facade Composition To break visual bulk and create interest, use secondary vertical elements such as fenestration or detail such as changes in materials and colour.
+Excessive length of blank walls are not supported in the front facade.
+Where blank walls are unavoidable (alongside or rear boundaries), break the visu impact through the provisions of landscaping, or by creating visual interest throug patterning of the facade, signage or public art.
+Post Setback a minimum 600mm from edge of kerb supported verandahs) Compliment the elements of the building to which it is attached and Public liability insurance and approval for works on public land will be required balconies) Not interfere with the operations of or access to public utilities or infrastructure The use of bollards at the base of posts to protect from rear parking vehicles wil be required.
+I Residential- Commercial Interface Provision of landscaping buffers to provide visual screening along residenti boundaries that adjoin development sites in the Mortimer Street precinct (particular.
+Ground and first floor development should not overlook residential properties Maintain acoustic privacy through the use of acoustic fencing, where vehicula movement adjoins property boundaries to reduce visual bulk of the propose development.
+Reduce visual bulk by locating buildings and structures away from residenti boundaries, or where buildings must be located along property boundaries ensur that sufficient landscaping is provided A development should not reduce the sunlight received by the north-facir windows of living area, private open space areas, or clothes drying areas of adjoining properties to less than 3 hours between 9 am and 3pm at the winter solstice. - Utilities and services Documentation to demonstrate that the development is able to be services with water, sewer and drainage and adequate provision has been made for handling and disposal of solid waste ) Trade Waste Application is required where liquid waste (other than water from wash basins, toilet or bathrooms) will be discharged into Council's sewerage system Building and structures are to be located clear of infrastructure ) For new sewer mains structures are to be located 1m plus the equivalent inverted depth, whichever is greater) of the centreline of the main. ed.
+Traffic and All vehicles must be able to enter and exit the site in a forward direction Access All vehicle movement paths are to besealed Driveways must comply with Australian Standard AS 2890.1 Parking Facilities ) For new commercial development all loading facilities are to be located within the :

-- site with no loading to occur from the public road system. - (e) All loading facilities shall be designed to complying with Australian Standards. - (f) Where the truck delivery paths extend through car parking areas due consideration should be given to the separation of truck, pedestrian and car traffic.
+site with no loading to occur from the public road system. (e) All loading facilities shall be designed to complying with Australian Standards. (f) Where the truck delivery paths extend through car parking areas due consideration should be given to the separation of truck, pedestrian and car traffic.
 Where separation cannot be achieved then the application it to address traffic flow and safety issues.

-Pedestrian Access

-- (a) Maintain existing covered pedestrian access within the town centres - (b) Convenient and safe access through parking areas - (c) Convenient and safe disabled access through parking areas and where relevant focus on improving links with the existing retail areas.

-Refer Specific Provisions relating to parking section 1.3.

-- (a) Landscaped areas within the car parks should be provided incorporating the use of canopy trees and buffer planting to residential boundaries. - (b) Landscaping to comprise low maintenance, drought and frost tolerant species
+Pedestrian (a) Maintain existing covered pedestrian access within the town centres Access (b) Convenient and safe access through parking areas (c) Convenient and safe disabled access through parking areas and where relevant focus on improving links with the existing retail areas.
+Parking Refer Specific Provisions relating to parking section 1.3.
+Landscaping (a) Landscaped areas within the car parks should be provided incorporating the use of canopy trees and buffer planting to residential boundaries. (b) Landscaping to comprise low maintenance, drought and frost tolerant species